-A whole food diet is a way of eating that emphasizes eating clean, natural, complete foods to insure the intake of the highest levels of nutrients.
+A whole food diet is a way of eating that emphasizes eating clean, natural, complete foods to ensure the intake of the highest levels of nutrients.

 History has shown that a whole food diet is critical for vibrant human health.
 Humans did not develop disease on a mass scale until we stopped eating clean, whole foods.